 Core framework

-The Core Reading Schools accreditation comprises the foundational work key to building a reading culture in school and focuses on reading routines and the school environment.
+The Core Reading Schools accreditation covers the foundational work key to building a reading culture in school and focuses on reading routines and the school environment.

 Key areas